nirmithrai/ARC/Notes/Placeholder Assets.md

 5. In projects, we will use this scene as asset.
 6. if there's an update to the glb, just overwrite in the source folder, it should update its inherited scenes as well.

+-col on model will add collision to it
+-colonly for only collision without the mesh
 # 📦 1.
 Environment Building Blocks
+****

 ## Cubes / Boxes (base = 1×1×1 unit)
 - [x] Box 1×1×1 (basic cube)